ottx96/diffview-git/README.md

 If you want to create the Binaries from Source, here you go!

 #### Build using Java
-run `gradlew assemble` inside of the repository.
+Run `gradlew assemble` inside of the repository.
 This will generate the Libraries (.jar) insiddde of the `build/` folder.

 #### Build as Native Image (GraalVM)
-after compiling the libraries (.jar), you can use GraalVM's native-image tool to generate a native image.
+After compiling the libraries (.jar), you can use GraalVM's native-image tool to generate a native image.
-run `native-image -cp "application.jar:libs/*.jar:resources/*" com.github.ottx96.Entrypoint` inside of the folder `build/layers`.
+Run `native-image -cp "application.jar:libs/*.jar:resources/*" com.github.ottx96.Entrypoint` inside of the folder `build/layers`.

 #### Build using Docker
-run `docker build -t "diffview:latest" .` or `gradlew buildDockerImage` inside of the repository.
+Run `docker build -t "diffview:latest" .` or `gradlew buildDockerImage` inside of the repository.

 ## Roadmap
 - [ ] Add Paramter to limit the count of commits to display